ZishanAdThandar/WriteUps/CTF/tryhackme.com/ffuf.md

 2. Question `After applying the mc filter, how many results were returned?` Answer `6` .
 Got by observing output of command `ffuf -u http://MACHINE_IP/FUZZ -w /opt/wordlist/SecLists/Discovery/Web-Content/raft-medium-files-lowercase.txt -mc 200`
 3. Question `Which valuable file would have been hidden if you used -fc 403 instead of -fr?` Answer `wp-forum.phps`.
 Got by observing output difference between `-fc 403` command and command `ffuf -u http://MACHINE_IP/FUZZ -w /opt/wordlist/SecLists/Discovery/Web-Content/raft-medium-files-lowercase.txt  -fr '/\..*'`
 ## Fuzzing parameters
+1. Terminate if any machine running and click on `Start Machine`.
+Also read this section.
+2. Question `What is the parameter you found?` Answer `id`.
+Got it from output of `ffuf -u 'http://MACHINE_IP/sqli-labs/Less-1/?FUZZ=1' -c -w /opt/wordlist/SecLists/Discovery/Web-Content/burp-parameter-names.txt -fw 39`.
+3. Question `What is the highest valid id?` Answer `14`.
+Got it by running, `for i in {0..255}; do echo $i; done | ffuf -u 'http://MACHINE_IP/sqli-labs/Less-1/?id=FUZZ' -c -w - -fw 33`.
+4. Question `What is Dummy's password?` Answer `p@ssword`.
+Got it with command `ffuf -u http://MACHINE_IP/sqli-labs/Less-11/ -c -w /opt/wordlist/SecLists/Passwords/Leaked-Databases/hak5.txt -X POST -d 'uname=Dummy&passwd=FUZZ&submit=Submit' -fs 1435 -H 'Content-Type: application/x-www-form-urlencoded' `.
 ## Finding vhosts and subdomains
 ## Proxifying ffuf traffic
 ## Reviewing the options